PoshCode/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

 $i = 0
 $i++

-# Same principle should be applied when using a variable
+# Same principle should be applied when using a variable.
 $yesterdaysDate = (Get-Date).AddDays(-$i)
 ```